Stories that go where the light doesn't.

 J. A. HARTIG

-Some threads run through all the work: systems that fail or destroy the people they’re meant to protect, and moral reckoning in the absence of good options.
-But under this name, those preoccupations become stranger, more violent, more supernatural — less interested in resolution and more interested in what happens when women stop asking permission.
+Some threads run through all of her work—systems that fail or destroy the people they’re meant to protect and moral reckoning in the absence of good options.
+But under this name, those preoccupations become stranger, more violent, and more supernatural.
+Stories less interested in resolution and more interested in what happens when women decide the rules no longer apply.

 The Death Ledger was the first story that could only have been written as J.A.
 Hartig.
 It won’t be the last.